memo33/submenus-dll/README.md

     Plazas          , 0xeb75882c          , -
     Sports Grounds  , 0xce21dbeb          , -
     Green Spaces    , 0xbf776d40          , -

+Note that empty submenus are hidden from the menus.

 ### Adding flora or network items to a submenu